 Duac Topical Gel

-During clinical trials, all patients were graded for facial erythema, peeling, burning, and dryness on the following scale: 0 = absent, 1 = mild, 2 = moderate, and 3 = severe.
-The percentage of patients that had symptoms present before treatment (at baseline) and during treatment were as follows:
+During clinical trials, 397 subjects used DUAC Gel once daily for 11 weeks for the treatment of moderate to moderately severe facial acne vulgaris.
+All subjects were graded for facial local skin reactions (erythema, peeling, burning, and dryness) on the following scale: 0 = absent, 1 = mild, 2 = moderate, and 3 = severe.
+The percentage of subjects that had symptoms present before treatment (at baseline) and during treatment is presented in Table 1.

 |Before Treatment (Baseline)||During Treatment|